-Equation 2.10 returns the value of a growing annuity.
-In fact, when the growth rate of the cash flows is zero, equation 2.10 reduces to equation 2.5.
+Equation 2.8 returns the value of a growing annuity.
+The rules for using equation 2.8 are the same as for using equation 2.1 - cash flows that are (i) equally-spaced in time and (ii) over a finite horizon - except now the cash flows are assumed to be growing at a constant rate instead of remaining constant.
+In fact, when the growth rate of the cash flows is zero, equation 2.8 reduces to equation 2.1.
 No growth is zero growth.
-The rules for using equation 2.10 are otherwise the same as before - cash flows that are (i) equally-spaced in time and (ii) over a finite horizon - except now the cash flows are allowed to change in a very specific way.